Tuesday 3 December 1940

 U-76 (Oberleutnant zur See Friedrich von Hippel) is commissioned.

 US Navy light cruiser USS Montpelier is laid down.

 Wavell, meanwhile, meets with Lieutenant General William Platt, General Officer Commanding Sudan Defence Force, and Lieutenant General Alan Cunningham, (brother of the naval C-in-C) General Officer Commanding 51st Division, from Kenya.
 Entirely apart from Operation Compass, they decide to allocate an infantry division - and maybe more forces to recapture Kassala in East Africa (as if to emphasize the point, the RAF attacks Kassala today).
-Everything depends upon the outcome of Operation Compass - if the offensive there succeeds, then the British can "roll up" the remaining Italian positions to the south.
-Thus, Operation Compass is of great import to the the entire course of the war south of the Mediterranean.
+Everything depends upon the outcome of Operation Compass - if the offensive there succeeds, then the British can "roll-up" the remaining Italian positions to the south.
+Thus, Operation Compass is of great import to the entire course of the war south of the Mediterranean.

 Royal Navy destroyer HMS Havock collides with battleship HMS Valiant in Alexandria Harbour.
 It requires two months of repairs at Malta.